Fun Facts about Horses

 What are some names for horses?

 Did you know that there are lots of different names for horses?
-Well there are, and it all depends on whether they are male or female and how old they are.
+It all depends on whether they are male or female and how old they are.
 Here they all are.
 Do you know all of these names?

-Foal – a baby horse less than a year old.
+Foal – Less than a year old baby horse.

-Stallion – a male horse older than four years old that is not a gelding.
+Stallion – Less than 4 year old male horse. that is not a gelding.